Site icon JFM Law

 New statutory definition of ‘casual employee’

-There is now a new statutory definition of ‘casual employee’.
+Since 26 August 2024, the Fair Work Act 2009 (Cth) contains a revised statutory definition of ‘casual employee’.
 A person is a casual employee if:

 What does a ‘firm advance commitment’ mean?

-In assessing whether a firm advance commitment exists, the law now emphasises the real substance, practical reality and true nature of the employment relationship.
+In assessing whether a firm advance commitment exists, the Fair Work Act requires consideration of the real substance, practical reality and true nature of the employment relationship.
 In determining what that true nature of the employment relationship is, factors that will be considered are whether:

 When assessing whether a firm advance commitment exists, you can consider the contract of employment, or the contract as well as any mutual understanding or expectation between the employer and employee that isn’t part of the contract.
 Keep in mind it is important to consider how the contract is performed and how the employer and employee act after entering into the contract when working out the mutual understanding or expectation.